D3Hunter/blog/programming/specifications/bitcoin.md

     - Coefficient: This gives you the initial 3 bytes of the target.
 - The nonce is a field in the block header.
 I call it "the mining field".
 - Application-specific integrated circuit (ASIC)
+- `Tor` is a distributed 'onion' network, that makes it more difficult for an adversary to track any one peer on the network.
+- `Onion routing` is a technique for anonymous communication over a computer network.
+In an onion network, messages are encapsulated in layers of encryption, analogous to layers of an onion.
+The encrypted data is transmitted through a series of network nodes called onion routers, each of which "peels" away a single layer, uncovering the data's next destination.
+When the final layer is decrypted, the message arrives at its destination.
+The sender remains anonymous because each intermediary knows only the location of the immediately preceding and following nodes.

 ### Mining pool
 List of Mining Pools: `https://en.bitcoin.it/wiki/Comparison_of_mining_pools`